microsoft/azure-iot-developer-kit/docs/_projects/05-devkit-translator.md

   - url: /assets/images/mini-solution-devkit-translator-6.jpg
     image_path: /assets/images/mini-solution-devkit-translator-6.jpg
     alt:  "Translation"
-last_modified_at: 2017-07-17T20:15:34-04:00
+last_modified_at: 2017-07-17
 ---

-In this project, you will learn how to use the the devkit as a translator.
-The app will record your voice and translate it to English text show in the screen.
+In this project, you will learn how to use DevKit as a translator.
+The app will record your voice and translate it to English text show on the screen.

 {% include toc icon="columns" %}